 Living in a more temperate area means less of a demand on one of the most expensive systems in any home, which is the HVAC unit.

-5. Retire Debt BEFORE You Retire
+5. Retire debt BEFORE you retire

 Before retirement arrives, the less debt you have the better.
 Paying off debt entirely isn’t possible for everyone, but the less you owe the more you’ll pay out.
-This applies to credit cards as much as it does your home and vehicle.
+This applies to credit cards as much as it does to your home and vehicle.

 The NewRetirement Retirement Planner will let you see what happens to your finances with and without debt.
-It can be pretty interesting to model your own situations and experiment with different debt repayment plans.
+It can be pretty interesting to model your own situation and experiment with different debt repayment plans.

 Living on Social Security without any other income may make it impossible to do everything you want.
 However, retirement is an excellent time to take stock of what you have and what you want — you may just need to prioritize your wants.

-If you know what is most important to you, you can set goals and figure out a way to achieve your number one priority…
+If you know what is most important to you, you can set goals and figure out a way to achieve your number one priority.